spookylukey/django-views-the-right-way/source/index.rst

 Each page is composed of two parts:

 1. The business - a short, definitive guide to The Right Way.
-As a junior developer, this part is all you need.
+As a less experienced developer, either in general or in terms of knowledge of Django, this part is all you need.

 2. Discussion - a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
 It's targeted at slightly more experienced